CRCVREU/UCF-VPN-Installation/newton-and-environments.md

 ## SLURM Basics
 [Newton SLURM Wiki](http://newton.i2lab.ucf.edu/wiki/Help:Slurm)

 What is SLURM?
 SLURM stands for: `Simple Linux Utility for Resource Management`.
-It allows for a computer to distrubute its resources to many users efficently.
+It allows for a computer to distribute its resources to many users efficiently.

 Normally, on your local computer, when you run a program your OS will use as much of your system's resources as needed, or whatever is available.
 However, one a large server cluster as Newton we don't want one user hogging up all the resources whenever they run a program.